robyrob78/School_District_Analysis/README.md

 * Scores by school type: There was no significant change

  # Summary
 Initially upon replacing the 9th grade scores at Thomas High School with NaNs, their scores dropped significantly.
-Their passing math % dropped from
+Their passing math % dropped from 93% to 67%.
+Their passing reading % dropped from 97% to 70%.
+Their overall passing % dropped from 91% to 65%.
+However, these percentages included the 9th grade students who all had blank values in their scores.
+This artificially tanked the schools performance.
+Upon recalculating the school's passing percentages using 10th-12th grade data and eliminating the empty student values that were still being counted, the school's performance was on par with it's numbers before we removed the 9th grade data.
+In conclusion, there is no evidence of academic dishonesty.